-3. What are the classifications of criminal conduct?
+What are the classifications of criminal conduct – Misdemeanor and Felony?

 Criminal conduct is generally classified by the level of severity and the potential punishment from breaking the law.
-The two primary classifications of crimes are as follow:
+The two primary classifications of crimes are as follows:

-• Misdemeanor – A misdemeanor is crime of lesser significance that is punishable by a fine or a joint sentence of less than one year.
+- Misdemeanor – A misdemeanor is a crime of lesser significance that is punishable by a fine or a joint sentence of less than one year.

 Historically, the common law identified “treason” as a class of serious offense that was separate from a felony.
 Also, today, many jurisdictions identify a less severe form of criminal act, known as an “infraction”.
 The infraction is generally a minor violation of an ordinance or regulation.